canonical/charm-relation-interfaces/interfaces/nfs_share/v0/README.md

 - Is expected to publish a name/alias that can be used as a unique identifier for a requested NFS share in its application databag.
-- Is expected to be able to publish a size, in gigabytes (GB), for how large to make a requested NFS share in its application databag.
+- Is expected to optionally publish a size, in gigabytes (GB), for how large to make a requested NFS share in its application databag.
-- Is expected to be able to publish an allowlist of hostnames that should be granted read/write access to the requested NFS share.
+- Is expected to optionally publish an allowlist of hostnames that should be granted read/write access to the requested NFS share.

 ## Relation Data